The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Monroe County?

-Monroe County, Arkansas has 2 public high schools, along with 0 middle schools and 2 elementary schools.
+Monroe County, Arkansas has 2 public high schools, serving approximately 363 students.

 What is the largest school district in Monroe County?